shonphilip7/transit-app-api/README.md

 <p>
     At this point the api's are available: </br>
     1. http://localhost/api/trainview/{station_id}: The API shows the arrival time in both direction for the station passed as parameter.
 The station ids are sub-directories located in storage/app/public/schedules/stops/R1/.
 Ex: VYTA for Vytilla, TPHT for Thrippunithura etc. A sample API call would be http://localhost/api/trainview/VYTA </br>
     2. http://localhost/api/kml/{route_id}/{direction_id}: The API shows the path (lat,lon) for the route passed.
 KMRL has only one route which is R1 whereas the direction can be either 0 or 1.
-A sample API call would be http://localhost/api/kml/R1/0
+A sample API call would be http://localhost/api/kml/R1/0</br>
+    3. There are also API's for register and login functionality.
 </p>
 <p>When  the app is not in use stop the SAIL containers by running ./vendor/bin/sail down </p>